ali-aboulsauood/etch-a-sketch/README.md

 ##### Grid Lines

 Grid lines can be toggled (shown/hidden) by the user.
 By default, they are shown so as to help the user get an idea about the current grid size.

+#### Coloring

+Each cell can be colored by hovering over it with the pointer.
+The color applied is the same as the accent color of the _Etch-A-Sketch_'s graphical interface, that is, [Tartrazine](https://en.wikipedia.org/wiki/Shades_of_yellow#Tartrazine).